Officer William Ruscoe has been arrested for alleged contact with two teenage members of the police explorers program.

 Ruscoe's attorney also told police that his client did not want to be interviewed.

-On Sunday, troopers met with the second victim, who told police that she was "very intimidated" because of Ruscoe's position and she did not want him to get in trouble.
+Troopers met with the second victim, who told police that she was "very intimidated" because of Ruscoe's position and she did not want him to get in trouble.

 She told investigators she joined the explorers program in December 2012 and Ruscoe started sending her inappropriate messages in 2013. when she was 17.